windytan/redsea/README.md

 -h    Input is hex groups in the RDS Spy format
 -x    Output is hex groups in the RDS Spy format
 -u    Use RBDS (North American) program types
--e    Echo the input signal to stdout; decoded groups are printed to stderr -v    Version information
+-e    Feed-through; echo the input signal to stdout and print decoded groups to
+      stderr
+-v    Version information
 ```